By Nikki Phipps

 What are Worm Castings?

 Worm castings are an organic form of fertilizer produced from earthworms.
-Also known as vermicast, worm castings manure is essentially earthworm waste.
+Also known as vermicast, worm castings manure is essentially earthworm waste, otherwise known as worm poo.
 As these creatures eat through compost, their waste creates an optimal soil enricher.
 Worm castings resemble football-shaped particles that improve soil aeration and drainage, as well as increase water retention in the soil.

 Can You Use Worm Castings for Plants?

 You betcha!
 Organic worm castings are excellent for plants.
 They contain all the essential nutrients that plants need in addition to enriching the soil in which the plants are grown.
 Not only can this fertilizer be used on nearly any type of plant, it can also be used directly on plants without burning them.
 Worm castings manure can be applied as top dressing, side dressing, or worked into the soil.